MLB's pathetic punishment for throwing at a player's head needs to change

 Of the baker’s dozen highest WARs at the position last season, six of them are free agents in 2018.
 Murphy will be coming off what turned out to be an incredible steal by the Nationals and looking to get paid.
 Same goes for Brian Dozier, whose team-friendly contract expires then.
 D.J.
 LeMahieu has a batting title to his name.

 Then come the likely ones: Ian Kinsler, Logan Forsythe and Jean Segura all have club options for the 2018 season that are reasonable enough they’re expected to be picked up.
-In that same group of 2018-19 free agents so long as their 2018 option is exercised: Andrew McCutchen, Gio Gonzalez, Asdrubal Cabrera, Michael Brantley and Welington Castillo.
+In that same group of 2018-19 free agents, so long as their 2018 option is exercised: Andrew McCutchen, Gio Gonzalez, Asdrubal Cabrera, Michael Brantley and Welington Castillo.
 And that’s to say nothing of Elvis Andrus, who, with his newfound power, may actually be tempted to opt out of a deal the Rangers figured was theirs for another half-decade.

 There are more names.
 Lots more.
+Adam Jones.
 Joe Mauer.
 Adrian Gonzalez.
 Nelson Cruz.
 Adam Wainwright.
 Hunter Pence.
 Victor Martinez.
 Chase Headley.
 All are, or will be, past their primes.
 All, too, will warrant jobs because of who they are and what they’ve done.
 They may not get the shockingly oversized contract of …

 8. Yasmani Grandal should he reach the market producing as he has his whole career.
 What does that mean?
 Look at his year-by-year OPS+ since he made it to the big leagues: 143, 102, 111, 112, 120, 125.
-The batting averages may be ugly — OK, they are quite unsightly — but Grandal owns one of the finest eye of any catcher, and that’s just part of the whole package.
+The batting averages may be ugly — OK, they are quite unsightly — but Grandal owns one of the finest eyes of any catcher, and that’s just part of the whole package.

 He’ll just have turned 30.
 He switch hits.
 He hits for power.
 Framing stats say he’s one of the game’s three best catchers.
 The other catchers in the class don’t exactly inspire hosannas to be sung of them.